 Will there be vegetarian or gluten free options?
-My child is allergic to peanuts.
 Will nuts be served?

-We work hard with the host communities to make sure that vegetarian and gluten free options are available – please let us know of your dietary requirements in advance to ensure that we have enough vegetarian/gluten free meals available.
+We work hard with the host communities to make sure that nut free, vegetarian and gluten free options are available – please let us know of your dietary requirements in advance to ensure that we have enough vegetarian/gluten free meals available.
 Likewise, if there is a particular food allergy that we should be aware of please let us know.
-Should you have more questions e-mail the Tour Director at email@example.com.
+Should you have more questions please e-mail the Tour Director.

 What kind of bike should I ride?

-- The majority of the GWTA Route for 2018 is paved, however there may be some short sections of gravel.
-It is possible to ride thie entire route comfortably on a road bike although you may wish to choose a more robust tire more suitable for touring.
-All kinds of bikes have travelled the previous editions of the GWTA and had a great time; however, please ensure that your bike has been tuned-up and is in EXCELLENT working condition.
+- All kinds of bikes have travelled the previous editions of the GWTA and had a great time; however, please ensure that your bike has been tuned-up and is in EXCELLENT working condition.
 Mechanicals that could have been avoided with some maintenance before the GWTA will affect your joyful experience.
 Bike shops are busy in the spring and summer, so schedule a tune-up a few weeks before the ride.

 - Mountain bikes will be more comfortable with a smoother tire instead of ones with a lot of tread.
-We recommend switching out your “knobby” tires with “slick tires”.
 Here is a video explaining the differences between tires.

-- This years ride is mainly flat and suitable for most levels of riders- we do ask that you are comfortable riding at least 50km in a day and are able to maintain a minimum speed of 15km per hour.
+- This years ride is hilly in sections and suitable for experienced riders- we do ask that you are comfortable riding at least 50km in a day and are able to maintain a minimum speed of 15km per hour.